 The workbooks do not erase well.

-Many students require more review and drill than is contained in the basal texts.
+Some students require more review and drill than is contained in the main texts.
 That's why we carry some supplementary materials from Singapore Math® as well as the other programs.
-But, obviously, you will have to buy more than the History / Bible / Literature program itself.

 Some parents with multiple students find Singapore Math® requires more of their time than they'd prefer.

 Though Sonlight offers U.S. versions of Singapore Math, the sequence of concepts doesn’t always follow a typical U.S. curriculum.
 Some examples:

 - Students may learn to multiply and divide simultaneously, rather than at different times of the semester.